“It seems to me that the purpose of an economy

 should be to serve life, not money.”

-As we have been led to believe, in our growth-oriented economy, any reduction in consumer demand is always temporary and demand always picks up again and debts get repaid.
+As we have been led to believe, in our growth-oriented economy, any reduction in consumer demand is always temporary and demand always picks up again and debts get repaid — until they don't.
 But it is sobering to note that Western nations took over half a century to pay off public debts accumulated through WWII; and the UK’s debt overhang from the financial crisis of 2008 could last into the 2030s!

 Bob, Lua, and I were sipping coffee and tea on deck one morning before any of the passengers were up and about.
 Hearing all this bad news brought to mind a book I had read several years ago.
 In the movie version of that book, Into the Wild, Eddie Vedder of Pearl Jam was on the soundtrack singing, ‘Society, you’re a crazy breed, I hope you’re not lonely, without me.’
 It made me think about how comforting it was to be out here right now, away from the stresses and economic turmoil brewing on the mainland.